CliMA/ClimateMachine.jl/docs/src/Contributing.md

     1. `git add` your unformatted contributions to the git index with commands like `git add unformatted_contribution.jl` before running the formatter.
-    2. Reformat your code by running `julia --project .dev/climaformat.jl`.
+    2. Reformat your code by running `.dev/climaformat.jl`.
-    3. Use `git diff --cached` to view changes made by the formatter, and `git checkout :/` to throw them away if you don't like the way they look.
+    3. Use `git diff` to view changes made by the formatter, and `git checkout :/` to throw them away if you don't like the way they look.